Bouncing cosmology, $F(T)$ teleparallel gravity and entropy of apparent horizon: Entropic cosmology

 Fig. 4 shows that the entropy with parameter $C=1$ is growing with time more rapidly compared to the case $C=2$.
 From Eqs.
-(20) and (21) it is easy to get solutions for the entropy at $C=0.5$ and $C=1.5$.
+(23) and (24) it is easy to get solutions for the entropy at $C=0.5$ and $C=1.5$.
+Entropy is formed after the bounce when $S_h=0$.
+Entropy grows in time because the radius the apparent horizon radius increase as well as the number of the degrees of freedom which, according to holographic principle, belongs to the boundary.

+It was shown that cosmology based on the scale factor with two parameters leads to entropic cosmology with definite entropies computed.
+We have obtained the equation (23) for the entropy depending on three parameters $n$, $w$ and $\alpha$.